kiranmai-codes/100-Days-of-Code/100-days-of-code/week-01/day-01.md

 - 📚 What I learned: Theory - Array Indexing, Looping, In place algorthim, Sorting Algorthims, Two Pointer Technique, Sliding window - fixed,variable size, prefix sum, kadane's algorthim, search algorthims, bit manipulation, 2d arrays

-Learned all the theortical and implementation on these things work by manually dry running code.
+Learned all the theortical and implementation on these topics by manual dry running code.

 - 🔜 Plan for tomorrow: Start Problems solving problems on leetcode on the topics above.